The role of orbital nesting in the superconductivity of Iron-based Superconductors: Discussion

 The analysis of the bands gap structure shows that the angular dependence and the magnitudes of the different gaps depend directly on the degree of orbital matching between the hole and the electron pockets.
 In particular, the orbital nesting between the different Fermi surfaces is the parameter that controls the hierarchy of the band gaps, in contrast with the naive expectation of having a gap proportional to the degree of band-nesting.
 This new insight on the role of the orbital composition of the nested pockets breaks the usual paradigm based on the Fermi surface matching as the parameter controlling the instabilities and establish the orbital nesting as the crucial control parameter.
-It is worth noticing that this new scenario is more robust since it does not depend on the fine tuning matching of size and shape of the Fermi surfaces, but relies instead on the orbital composition of the bands determined by the space group of the iron-plane of IBS.\\
+It is worth noticing that the connection between gap hierarchy and orbital matching of the nested pockets is more robust than a {\it naive} band-nesting argument as it does not depend on the fine tuning matching of size and shape of the Fermi surfaces, but relies instead on the orbital composition of the bands determined by the space group of the iron-plane of IBS.\\

 In conclusion, in this work we analyze the magnetic excitations and SC gaps for a generic IBS system in the tetragonal phase using the OSSF model.
 Despite its simplicity, the OSSF model is able to reproduce well all the relevant qualitative features of the spin-excitations and pairing interactions of the multiorbital description.
 It allows for analytical treatment making the interpretation of the results straightforward.
 Due to the orbital-selectivity of the spin-fluctuation, it allows to include in a very simple way additional interacting channels, as we showed explicitly by considering the electron-electron interaction besides the hole-electron spin-exchange.
 The simplified frame of the OSSF allows us to gain physical insight on the role of orbital nesting in determining the angular modulations and the hierarchy of the band gaps.
 This result proves that the OSSF model is the minimal low-energy model to study spin-mediated superconductivity in IBS as it correctly incorporates in the low-energy description the orbital composition of the bands determined by the space group of the iron-plane.